 \section{Differential geometric background}

-We now present some geometric preliminaries and also establish an Euler theorem for the normal curvature leading to a statistical interpretation for $H$ and $S$ which qualifies them as appropriate quantities in the study of the extrinsic behavior of a surface.
-In later sections, we shall study all the basic types of revolution surfaces in $\mathbb{E}_1^3$ (see Table 1) and show how to find revolution surfaces with prescribed mean or skew curvatures.
+We now present some geometric preliminaries and also establish an Euler theorem for the normal curvature. {This leads} to a statistical interpretation for $H$ and $S$ which qualifies them as appropriate quantities in the study of the extrinsic behavior of a surface.
+In later sections, we shall study all the basic types of surfaces of revolution in $\mathbb{E}_1^3$ (see Table 1) and show how to find surfaces of revolution with prescribed mean or skew curvature.
 Both problems shall be solved by conveniently rewriting the respective curvature equations in terms of certain linear ODE's.

 Let us denote by $\mathbb{E}_1^3$ the 3-dimensional Lorentz-Minkowski space, i.e., the vector space $\mathbb{R}^3$ equipped with the index one metric

 On the other hand, we shall denote the usual Euclidean space by $\mathbb{E}^3$.